Sailing the Caledonian Canal and Great Glen Way

 Sail and explore the Great Glen Way and the Caledonian Canal in Scotland aboard comfy yacht Steady.

-Sail with Steady as she makes her way from Inverness to Oban, exploring the Great Glen Way and sailing the Caledonian Canal.
+Sail with yacht Steady as she makes her way from Inverness to Oban, exploring the Great Glen Way and sailing the Caledonian Canal.
+Join Steady in Inverness on the shores of the Loch Ness and begin your holiday on board with a hearty home-cooked meal and good wine where you’ll get the chance to meet your fellow travellers.

 The Great Glen Way is a beautiful valley walk stretching 72 miles through Scotland, from Inverness to Fort William.
 Offering sheltered inland sailing, this voyage is a sailing holiday you won’t forget, with beautiful canals, traditional lochs and ancient castles.